Fraud advice for parent carer forums

 “Financial Rules” (Resource Centre, a useful place for community groups)

-Financial rules are your community group’s agreements about how it will look after its money.
+Financial Rules are your community group’s agreements about how it will look after its money.
 As well as helping your group to function better, financial rules show funders and other bodies that your group is looking after its money well.

 “Protect your charity from fraud and cyber-crime” (The Charity Commission, GOV.UK)